Last updated: June 2026

 The distinction between "equity injection" and "down payment" matters more than it sounds.

 A down payment implies you pay cash out of pocket and the lender covers the rest.
 An equity injection is a capital adequacy test.
 The SBA wants to know that you have skin in the game and that the deal is not 100% leveraged.
-How you meet that 10% threshold is more flexible than most buyers realize.
+How you meet that 10% threshold is more flexible than most buyers realize, but at least half of it has to be real, non-borrowed cash.

 What Counts as Equity Injection